FatemehRajabi/sorting-algorithms-benchmark/README.md

-# Sorting Algorithms Benchmark in Java
+# Sorting Algorithms in Java

 This project implements and compares the performance of five sorting algorithms in Java: